ityutin/trava/README.md

 ### Prerequisites

-Pandas is required for using the lib.

-The lib was written using Python 3.7, yet I currently don't know the minimum Python version required.

-It's also convenient to use the lib with sklearn ( e.g. for taking metrics from there. ).
-Also couple of extensions are based on sklearn classes.

 ```
 pandas
 numpy
 python 3.7 ( the true minimum version is not yet confirmed )
 ```

+The lib was written using Python 3.7, yet I currently don't know the minimum Python version required.

+It's also convenient to use the lib with sklearn ( e.g. for taking metrics from there. ).
+Also couple of extensions are based on sklearn classes.